welpo/RAVPower-FileHub-SD-Backup/README.md

 Make sure your backup drive is formated in a way that makes it easy for the FileHub and your computer to read it.
 I use exFAT as I am platform agnostic.

-Once your ready, just copy the folder `sdcopies` as a top-level folder on your drive.
+Once ready, just copy the folder `sdcopies` as a top-level folder on your drive.

 Alternatively, you can do this manually: